speedyleion/gh-difftool/README.md

 The `$LOCAL` and `$REMOTE` variables will be replaced with the paths to the local and remote temporary files.

-Unlike normal the git difftool, the [`difftool.<tool>.cmd`](https://git-scm.com/docs/git-difftool#Documentation/git-difftool.txt-difftoollttoolgtcmd) used with `gh-difftool` will *not* be run in a shell.
+Unlike the standard git difftool, the [`difftool.<tool>.cmd`](https://git-scm.com/docs/git-difftool#Documentation/git-difftool.txt-difftoollttoolgtcmd) used with `gh-difftool` will *not* be run in a shell.